-Using the shard catalog query coordinator as a proxy, Oracle Sharding can handle request routing for queries and DMLs that do not specify a sharding key.
+Using the shard catalog query coordinator as a proxy, Oracle Globally Distributed Database can handle request routing for queries and DMLs that do not specify a sharding key.

-By using the coordinator as a proxy, Oracle Sharding provides you with the flexibility to allow any database application to run SQL statements without the need to specify the shards where the query should be processed.
+By using the coordinator as a proxy, Oracle Globally Distributed Database provides you with the flexibility to allow any database application to run SQL statements without the need to specify the shards where the query should be processed.
+The query coordinator runs cross-shard updates, inserts, and deletes in parallel on multiple shards.